dogchef-be/horizon/README.md

 <a href="https://packagist.org/packages/laravel/horizon"><img src="https://img.shields.io/packagist/l/laravel/horizon" alt="License"></a>
 </p>

+## About this fork

+As Horizon's users we noticed some missing nice-to-have features.
+This fork has been created to provide those features:
+ - Job scheduler

+**How to use:** You should fork this repository as we didn't publish it in Packagist, then include it in `composer.json`.

 ## Introduction

 Horizon provides a beautiful dashboard and code-driven configuration for your Laravel powered Redis queues.
 Horizon allows you to easily monitor key metrics of your queue system such as job throughput, runtime, and job failures.